The History of ETS

 Dr. V. Bruce Rigdon became president in 1997 and led ETS to become an Associate Member Institution of the Association of Theological Schools, the first step toward full academic accreditation.

-In 2002, the Presbytery of Detroit voted to give to ETS the building, land and endowments of the First Presbyterian Church, which had been its leased home for 10 years.
+In 2002 the Presbytery of Detroit voted to give to ETS the building, land, and endowments of the First Presbyterian Church, which had been its leased home for 10 years.

 In 2003, ETS applied for, and received, a Sustaining Pastoral Excellence grant from the Lilly Endowment.
 The proposed program was directed at those seasoned in the work of ministry, and was aimed at giving them the tools to sustain the work in which they were engaged.
 That program commenced in fall 2004 and was completed in July, 2010, having nurtured four groups of ministers each through a three-year cycle.
 The program was so successful that each of the groups has decided to keep in contact, some groups meeting twice yearly, to continue the support and sharing of insights that was so valuable to them.
-In 2009, the Seminary was encouraged by the Endowment to write a new grant incorporating “best practices” from the previous program into the Masters level programs.
+In 2009, the Seminary was encouraged by the Lilly Endowment to write a new grant incorporating “best practices” from the previous program into the Masters level programs.

-In July, 2006, Dr. Marsha Foster Boyd became president of ETS, having served on the ATS staff for seven years.
-During her years at the Seminary she has strengthened the Board membership, launched the Everyone Eats Program (a meal program for hungry and homeless people in the neighborhood) and established the Institute for Urban Initiatives (IUI), a 501(c))(3) organization to help secure funding for future projects and program development (cf. Standard 2, p.
+In July, 2006 Dr. Marsha Foster Boyd became president of ETS, having served on the ATS staff for seven years.
+During her years at the Seminary she has strengthened the Board membership, launched the Everyone Eats Program (a meal program for hungry and homeless people in the neighborhood) and established the Institute for Urban Initiatives (IUI), a 501(c)(3) organization to help secure funding for future projects and program development (cf. Standard 2, p.
 8).
 She has provided strong leadership for the continuation of current academic programs, for the addition of the Master of Arts in Pastoral Ministry and the Muslim Chaplaincy Programs and for moving the Seminary from years of deficit spending to balancing its budget.
 For over fifty years this organization has been providing high quality theological education in the metro Detroit area.
 Dr. Boyd retired in July 2013, and now holds the President Emeritus status.

 The seminary continued to evolve in the summer of 2014 when the seminary welcomed Dr. Stephen Butler Murray as President.
 Previously he had served as the chaplain of Endicott College, Skidmore College, and Suffolk University.
 He also served as pastor for American Baptist, Lutheran, Presbyterian, and United Church of Christ congregations in Massachusetts and New York.
-He was attracted to ETS because of its uniqueness in the academic world and looks forward to the future ETS has in the renewal of Detroit.
+He was attracted to ETS because of its unique standing in the academic world and looks forward to the future ETS has in the renewal of Detroit.

 2016 continued to be a busy year in the life of the seminary.
 ETS was visited by our accrediting body, ATS, and our accreditation was renewed for another 5 years.
 In addition, ETS partnered with Wayne State University to provide our students with access to WSU’s first-class library.
 With a wealth of research opportunities now available in both WSU’s physical library locations and their vast online databases, ETS students have the world at their fingertips.

-In September, of 2017 The Rev. Dr. Kenneth E. Harris became the sixth President of ETS.
-No Stranger to ETS, Dr. Harris has a long and distinguished history with ETS, Beginning as a graduate of the Doctor of Ministry Program in 1996.
+In September of 2017 the Rev. Dr. Kenneth E. Harris became the sixth President of ETS.
+No stranger to ETS, Dr. Harris has a long and distinguished history with ETS, beginning as a graduate of the Doctor of Ministry Program in 1996.
 Before this new appointment, Dr. Harris was Professor of Biblical Studies and most recently served as Vice President of Academic Affairs and Academic Dean from 2011-2016.
 During his tenure as Dean, he made some important and timely contributions to the life of ETS including the inauguration of Worship Week which is held three times during the academic year.
 He also was the catalyst for the new Master of Arts (Academic) degree program.
 ETS was re-accredited for another five years until 2022.

 The Rev. Dr. Kenneth E. Harris was inaugurated as the sixth President of Ecumenical Theological Seminary.
-A Great Year of Celebrations was planned, including an A Praise Celebration and inaugural musical, the Frederick G. Sampson Symposium, and black-tie gala.
+A Great Year of Celebrations was planned, including a Praise Celebration and inaugural musical, the Frederick G. Sampson Symposium, and black-tie gala.
 The ETS Strategic Plan for the years of 2018-2023 is being formulated.